archiejs/archiejs-docs/Porting_to_Go.md

 Here are the conflicting points :-

-Method 1.
-In case of go, the dependencies are by default managed by import(..) statement.
+1. In case of go, the dependencies are by default managed by import(..) statement.
 Go is a statically checked/compiled language, so we really dont have to worry about checking the dependencies.

-Method 2.
-However, if we use provides/consumes with the go module, then js code will know the services exported by the go module.
+2. However, if we use provides/consumes with the go module, then js code will know the services exported by the go module.

 #### Planned solution